Find out if a personal loan is an option to grow, expand or get your business off the ground.

 Compare personal loans you can use for business

-A woman from Utah uses a Prosper personal loan to take her small business to the next level:
+A woman from Utah uses a personal loan through Prosper to take her small business to the next level:

 Are personal loans for business tax-deductible?